 - Boost the natural detox function – blueberries are packed with manganese, a mineral involved in the natural detoxification processes within our body cells.
 Its antioxidants also support the liver detoxification activity.

 - Balance the hormone production – the vitamin C in blueberries stimulates the progesterone production, which is responsible with your overall good mood and a healthy sleep cycle.

-Looking for more healing, nutrient-packed and energy fuelling smoothies?
+Looking for more healing, nutrient-packed and energy fueling smoothies?
 Try these:

-I love seeing your take on my recipes, so if you made this soup don’t forget to tag me @theawesomegreen so I can see them and share with the community!
+I love seeing your take on my recipes, so if you make this smoothie don’t forget to tag me @theawesomegreen so I can see them and share with the community!